Rampage: Capital Punishment: Plot

 Chip returns to the basement with a camera crew, including an undercover police officer, and gives Bill a cellphone with his father on the other end.
 Mr. Williamson tries to appeal to Bill, then reveals his mother died after a car accident, as a result of medication she had been taking for depression following Bill's first killing spree and disappearance.
 At that moment, Bill becomes suspicious of the undercover officer and kills him, then abruptly ends the conversation with his father.
 Using hidden security cameras he implanted earlier, he notices SWAT teams converging on the basement and remotely detonates explosives, killing or incapacitating the officers.
-At Chip's urging, Bill commences with the live interview, during which he becomes more specific about his rants in the disc and also espouses his opinions about killing innocent people.
+At Chip's urging, Bill begins the live interview, during which he becomes more specific about his rants in the disc and also espouses his views on killing innocent people.
 Asked if he regrets not being there when his mother died, he gets visibly upset but replies that his aim is bigger than family, and that it is about the survival of humanity.
 He then reveals his intention to die along with Chip before shooting him in the arm and releasing the other hostages.

 Bill immediately engages a SWAT team in a shootout before fleeing into the building's ventilation system, leaving behind a gas bomb.
 Just as the SWAT team discovers the bomb, it detonates, destroying the entire station and killing everyone inside (128 in total), including Chip and the officers.
-Bill is then shown to be alive and well, watching a report of the station's destruction on his phone.
-As he does this, he spots a young girl reading a book and criticizes her for reading one telling her she has been brainwashed with lies by the system.
+Bill is then shown alive and well, watching a report on the station's destruction on his phone.
+As he does this, he spots a young girl reading a book and criticizes her for reading one, telling her she has been brainwashed with lies by the system.
 Bill then gives her a Beretta 92 pistol and instructs her to use it to kill her parents and then herself before sending her off with a look of satisfaction on his face.